from123312/AK3/README.md

 ## 📖 Introduction

-This repository is built on [AnyKernel3](https://github.com/osm0sis/AnyKernel3) and uses GitHub Actions to automatically compile **Android GKI kernels** with multiple KernelSU variants and the SUSFS filesystem-hiding solution, plus practical patches such as ZRAM enhancements and brick protection.
+Built upon [AnyKernel3](https://github.com/osm0sis/AnyKernel3), this repository uses GitHub Actions to automatically compile Android GKI kernels.
+It integrates multiple KernelSU variants and SUSFS kernel-level spoofing solutions, with additional practical patches including ZRAM and BBG.

 - The build workflows are adapted from [zzh20188/GKI_KernelSU_SUSFS](https://github.com/zzh20188/GKI_KernelSU_SUSFS) and [Wild Kernels](https://github.com/WildKernels/GKI_KernelSU_SUSFS)
 - Flashing rule: ***It can be flashed as long as the kernel version matches.***